 I love my rewards credit cards.
 I use them every day to build toward what I want in life, getting the most bang for every buck I spend.
-In fact, I visited my sister for Christmas, and my son and I flew back East for free – and even stayed free at a hotel in New York City for part of the trip – using rewards points earned through my efforts to integrate rewards cards into my spending plan.
-Here’s how you can use credit card rewards in your own life:
+In fact, I can usually send my son to see his dad for free, and I often get to stay for free in hotels, using rewards points.

 Figure Out What Matters to You

 The first step is figuring out what you want.
 According to a BuyPower Card survey from Capital One, 81% of parents are saving for a major purchase.
 There’s a good chance you have your eye on a major expense, whether it’s a vacation, car, or new furniture for your home.

 Consider your priorities and make a spending plan based on your short-term and long-term goals.
 My priorities are few, and straightforward: